jlorias/jlorias.github.io/essays/smart-questions.md

 <img class="not-smart-question" src="../images/not-smart-question.PNG">

-The questions asked in this post could have easily been solved through a simple Google search.
+The asker's questions about general and bit shifting operators in this post could have easily been solved through a simple Google search.
 Asking "How does this work?" may elicit some thought, but the asker doesn't show any signs of attempt at this problem, and is in fact just looking for an immediate answer to their question.
 Raymond states that you should always look for the answers in Google first, as there might easily be someone out there that has already asked the question you're trying to answer.
 In addition, he also stated that going to a forum like StackOverflow and posting elementary questions might get you "written off as a loser", which is clearly evident in the amount of downvotes this question received.
 A question about operators and an old piece of code, in this case, is a question that could have easily been solved independently.

 ## Question Your Questions
 -----